 merged and written to fasta format.

-See the help (?Merge) for setting the correct parameters
+See the help (?merge_fastq_pairs) for setting the

-for quality filtering.
+correct parameters for quality filtering.

-merged.
+should be merged.
 The tag_fw, primer_fw,

 tag_rv, primer_rv are irrelevant in this case,